-- 6.8.1 Ensure that the appliance has been operating for at least 15 minutes to ensure stability. - 6.8.2 Check for gas soundness within the appliance. - 6.8.3 Carry out a full spillage test as follows, and ensure the flue operates effectively with all doors closed and any extractor fans in operation.
+- 6.8.1 Check for gas soundness within the appliance. - 6.8.2 Carry out a full spillage test as follows, and ensure that the flue operates effectively with all doors closed and any extractor fans in operation.

-NOTE: If an extractor fan is situated in an adjoining or adjacent room, carry out spillage test with interconnecting doors open.
+NOTE: If an extractor fan is situated in an adjoining or adjacent room, carry out the spillage test with interconnecting doors open.